pw_status#

 Pigweed AI summary: To enable pw_status for Zephyr, add CONFIG_PIGWEED_STATUS=y to the project's configuration.

-for Zephyr add CONFIG_PIGWEED_STATUS=y
+To enable pw_status for Zephyr add CONFIG_PIGWEED_STATUS=y to the

 project’s configuration.